Federal agents who shot Alex Pretti in Minneapolis placed on leave

 Immigration agents on Saturday fired multiple shots at Mr Pretti, an ICU nurse at a hospital for veterans.

-His death was the second fatal encounter between Immigration and Customs Enforcement agents and US citizens in Minnesota this month, sparked a national uproar.
+His death was the second fatal encounter between Immigration and Customs Enforcement (Ice) agents and US citizens in Minnesota this month, and sparked a national uproar.

 Donald Trump, meanwhile, said he would “de-escalate a little bit” his immigration enforcement crackdown in Minnesota as he tried to quell the backlash to two fatal shootings by federal agents, even as the raids continued without pause.

-The fallout from the killing of Mr Pretti on Saturday has continued to dog the White House even as Trump travelled to a rally in Iowa to deliver remarks about the economy in the hopes of bolstering Republicans ahead of the midterm elections in November.
+The fallout from the killing of Mr Pretti on Saturday has continued to dog the White House even as Mr Trump travelled to a rally in Iowa to deliver remarks about the economy in the hopes of bolstering Republicans in advance of the midterm elections in November.

 The backlash has nonetheless remained ferocious towards the aggressive tactics of agents, and the National Rifle Association criticised the administration for dismissing Mr Pretti’s constitutional and legal right to carry a gun.